CONCERN: Thoracic Back Pain

 Book an Assessment

-If mid-back discomfort is affecting your ability to sit, move, or exercise comfortably, our team can assess spinal movement and guide appropriate care.
+If mid-back pain, pain between the shoulder blades, rib tightness, or upper back stiffness is affecting your ability to sit, breathe deeply, move, work, or exercise comfortably, our team can assess spinal movement and guide appropriate care.

 GG